Watch Dogs: Film adaptation

+Animated series

 In 2019, it was reported that a Watch Dogs-inspired "cybermystery" animated television series was in development.
 Unlike the video games, which are rated M, the series would be aimed at tweens and would follow a teenage “super hacker” protagonist who solves crimes in her high school.

+Audio drama

+An interactive audio drama, Watch Dogs: Truth, was released in November 2024.
+It is set after the events of Watch Dogs: Legion.